ThoughtWorksInc/sbt-ammonite-classpath/README.md

 ```
 ## Related work

-[sbt-ammonite](https://github.com/alexarchambault/sbt-ammonite) is a sbt 0.13 plug-in to launch Ammonite REPL.
+[sbt-ammonite](https://github.com/alexarchambault/sbt-ammonite) is an sbt 0.13 plug-in to launch Ammonite REPL.
 It automatically pass the classpath instead of creating a file, however it does not support Jupyter Scala.

 ## Requirements